SaadArqam/Practice/README.md

-This repo includes all the python pojects and codes
+This repo contains all the mini projects made for practice or fum purpose